 Your body craves nutrient dense foods.
 No matter how many calories you consume, if they are full of junk or empty calories you body will still trigger hunger responses to get what it needs.
 The obesity epidemic would have a major turnaround if people started eating nutrient dense foods, including full fat foods.
 Currently we are over-fed and undernourished, but when we supply truly nourishing foods our bodies feel satisfied.

 So, now that we have a little understanding behind the “why” of the low-fat mentality, it’s time to about why your body needs fat.
+Say it with me: Fat is healthy.
 Stay tuned for tomorrow’s post!